waii-ai/waii-sdk-js/README.md

 #### Returns:

 - A Promise resolving to a `LikeQueryResponse` object confirming the success of the operation.
+The `LikeQueryResponse` object has no fields, and is just a placeholder.
+If the query doesn't fail, the state is updated to mark the requested query as a favorite.

 ### Submitting a Query <a name="submitting-a-query"></a>

 This function allows you to submit a query for processing.
+This is the same as "Running a Query" except that this function is async.
+It will return an id that can be used later to retrieve a query response.

 ```typescript
 async function submit(params: RunQueryRequest, signal?: AbortSignal): Promise<RunQueryResponse>;